How to Build Your Travel Fund So You Can Afford That Upcoming Vacay

 For many households — especially those with little ones or teenagers running around — food can be a huge monthly expense.
 Shave a little off the top and in no time, you’ll notice you’ve got some extra cash to put toward your getaway.

-Save money by buying in bulk, by shopping at farmers markets or by joining a CSA.
-You could even do what this family did and slash your grocery bill in half by shopping for organic foods.
+Save money by buying in bulk, by shopping at farmers markets or by joining a community supported agriculture — or CSA — program.
 Start a garden in your backyard, or save on produce by regrowing vegetables at home.
-Earn rebates on your groceries by taking pictures of the receipts with apps like Checkout51 and Ibotta.
+Earn rebates on your groceries by taking pictures of the receipts with apps like Ibotta.

 Why not use your car for a little extra income?
-Some communities will pay you to carpool to work, and you could make additional money as an Uber or Lyft driver.
-You could also make $3,000 a year by renting out your car.
+You could make additional money as an Uber or Lyft driver or set up a carpool and charge coworkers for rides.

 And make sure to save on housing during your vacation, too, by using Airbnb or one of these other cheap accommodation options.

-Consider saving money on the cost of a gym membership with these free or cheap workouts, or by following fitness-focused YouTube channels.
+Consider saving money on the cost of a gym membership with these free or cheap gym alternatives, working out at fitness stations at public parks or by following fitness-focused YouTube channels.
 You could even get paid to work out by teaching yoga or leading fitness boot camps.

 If you can’t bear to leave the gym, look for deals on discounted memberships and classes through your employer or sites like Groupon.

-If your vacation involves costly items like skis, snowboards, kayaks, tents and more, you could be wasting money on gear.
-Consider buying used rental equipment, shopping at company “garage sales” and hunting in thrift stores to cut down on the cost of equipment for your adventures.
+If your vacation involves costly items like skis, snowboards, kayaks, tents and more, consider buying used rental equipment, shopping at company “garage sales” and hunting in thrift stores to cut down on the cost.

 Also consider buying and reselling gear at your destination.
 Who knows, you may even come home with a little money in your pocket.